jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ## Simple

-**Use what immediately pops into your head.** Run with that natural association, eg.  penicillin = pencil.
+**Use what immediately pops into your head.** Run with that natural association.
+When it works, it works 100% of the time.

+{% comment %}
+penicillin = pencil
+{% endcomment %}

 **Stew on it.** If nothing immediately comes to mind, don't be afraid to mull around for a while until you find something that really fits.
 Play with the